rust-lang/blog.rust-lang.org/posts/inside-rust/2021-03-03-lang-team-mar-update.md

 ## Design meeting expectations

-We also settled some our expectations are preparation for design meetings:
+We also settled some our expectations around preparation for design meetings:

 * The document for the meeting must be prepared by the triage meeting on Tuesday.
     * If it is not sent out by then, the meeting will be canceled.
 This gives folks 24 hour notice.